Qwak Model Anatomy

 build-backend = "poetry.core.masonry.api"

-Building and deploying Python packages with Qwak-compatible models
+Packages with Qwak-compatible models

 It's also possible to store a Qwak-compatible model in a Python package and add it as a dependency to the Qwak model.
 We have to implement the model class and build it as a Python package.
 Note that our package needs qwak-sdk as its dependency.